joost-de-vries/sbt-typescript/README.md

 ## release notes

+#### v2.5.2
+- upgrade to ts 2.5.2
+- fixes issue with test tsconfig overrides

 #### v2.4.1-2
 - upgrade to sbt-js-engine 1.2.1 and sbt-web 1.4.1
 - add correct typeRoots values to tsconfig.json for resolution of @types type def dependencies